 All tours are planned and led by Harry McQuillan.

-April 28.
-Arrive at IKA International Airport Tehran.
-Meet in the hotel lobby at 1PM for welcome lunch.
-Later visit the Jewelry Museum, Glass and Ceramics Museum and Carpet Museum.
+April 18.
+Arrive at Tehran.
+Transfer to the Espinas Hotel.
+Meet in the hotel lobby at 1PM and attend the arrival lunch.
+Later visit the Jewelry Museum (formerly the Crown Jewels), and the Golestan Palace.

-April 30.
+April 23.
 Hamadan.
-This 6000ft elevated city, originally biblical Ecabatana, was the capital of Media in 650BC.
-In 521BC it fell to the Achemenian Persians.
-Here we visit the tomb of Ester and her guardian Mordecai.
-Ester, a Jewish orphan, married the Persian King Xerxes.
-Thereafter persecution of the Jews was much reduced.
-The Hekmatana Hill excavations and museum will be visited and later the mausoleums of the early medical writer Ibn Sina (Avicenna) 980AD, and poet BabaTaher (1000-1055AD), a much revered wandering mystic who influenced later Persian poets.
-At Ganjnameh we see Achemenian cuniform inscriptions on granite panels in Elamite, Old Persian and Babylonian languages extolling the achievements of Darius 1 and Xerxes 1.
+This 6000ft elevated city, originally biblical Ecbatana, was the Median capital in 650BC.
+In 521BC it fell to the Achaemenian Persians.
+We visit the tomb of Ester and her guardian Mordecai.
+A Jewish orphan, Ester married the Persian King Xerxes 1.
+The site is a Jewish pilgrimage destination.
+The Hekmetana excavations and museum plus the mausoleums of the early medical writer Ibn Sina (Avicena) 920AD and poet BabaTaher (1000-1055AD) a much revered wandering mystic will be visited.
+At Ganjnameh we see Achaemenian cuniform inscriptions on granite panels in Elamite, Old Persian and Babylonian languages extolling the great achievements of Darius 1 and his son Xerxes 1 (486-466BC).

 In our efforts to be informative regarding all the new and different sights and experiences encountered during our tours we are fully aware of the tedium of standing listening to lengthy descriptions and details of sometimes trivial matters.
 We realise that having travelled around the world tourists desire to have sufficient time to explore the sites we visit and so we streamline the descriptive dialogue.
 Should further explanation be requested personal attention is provided.
 Harry McQuillan provides explanations of many of the sites and tries to bring to life the history surrounding them.
 Leila Farmani, our English speaking assistant is a qualified tour guide who is able to give in depth explanations if required but has now adapted her style with brevity in mind.